John O'Hara: Career and reputation

 O'Hara's short stories earned him his highest critical acclaim.
-He contributed more of them to The New Yorker than any other writer.
-He published seven volumes of stories in the final decade of his career while complaining that they took his time away from writing novels.
+He contributed more of them to the New Yorker than any other writer.
+He complained that his numerous short stories took his time away from writing novels.
 "I had an apparently inexhaustible urge to express an unlimited supply of short story ideas.
 No writing has ever come more easily to me," he claimed.
-In the Library of America's collection of 60 of O'Hara's best stories, editor Charles McGrath praises them for their "sketchlike lightness and brevity... in which nothing necessarily 'happens' in the old-fashioned sense, but in which some crucial loss or discovery is revealed just by implication... a sense of speed and economy is just what makes the best of these stories so thrilling."
-Gill, who worked with O'Hara at The New Yorker, ranks him "among the greatest short-story writers in English, or in any other language" and credits him with helping "to invent what the world came to call The New Yorker short story."
+In the Library of America's collection of 60 of O'Hara's best stories, editor Charles McGrath praises them for their "sketchlike lightness and brevity... in which nothing necessarily 'happens' in the old-fashioned sense, but in which some crucial loss or discovery is revealed just by implication ... a sense of speed and economy is just what makes the best of these stories so thrilling."
+Gill, who worked with O'Hara at the New Yorker, ranks him "among the greatest short-story writers in English, or in any other language" and credits him with helping "to invent what the world came to call the New Yorker short story."
 In the foreword to a collection published four years before his death, O'Hara declared, "No one writes them any better than I do."
 Two more volumes of his stories were published soon after his death.